-Today we begin the season of advent, the season of special preparation for the coming of Jesus Christ at Christmas.
+Today we begin the season of Advent, the season of special preparation for the coming of Jesus Christ at Christmas.
 The word advent is from the Latin word adventus, meaning coming.
-The season of advent is of expectation, anticipation and waiting in hope.
+The season of advent is of expectation, anticipation, and waiting in hope.

 Our liturgy of the word today is interesting, very appropriate for the beginning of this beautiful season.

-The faithfulness of God therefore challenges us to live a life worthy of our calling as Christians, to let our hearts be confirmed in holiness as St. Paul prays; that we may be blameless in the sight of God and Father when our Lord Jesus Christ comes with all his saints.
+The faithfulness of God, therefore, challenges us to live a life worthy of our calling as Christians, to let our hearts be confirmed in holiness as St. Paul prays; that we may be blameless in the sight of God and Father when our Lord Jesus Christ comes with all his saints.

-As we begin the season of advent in preparation to celebrate Christmas, we are encouraged to be focus, not to let the social celebration of this great mystery lead us away from the truth.
+As we begin the season of advent in preparation to celebrate Christmas, we are encouraged to be the focus, not to let the social celebration of this great mystery lead us away from the truth.
 He says; Watch yourselves, or your hearts will be coarsened with debauchery and drunkenness and the cares of life, and that day will be sprung on you suddenly, like a trap.
 For it will come down on every living man on the face of the earth.
-Stay awake, praying at all times for the strength to survive all that is going to happen, and to stand with confidence before the Son of man.
+Stay awake, praying at all times for the strength to survive all that will happen, and to stand with confidence before the Son of man.

-May the grace of this season help us to celebrate Christmas in purity of heart and lead us into the joyful presence of Christ the Lord when he comes with all his saints.
+May the grace of this season help us to celebrate Christmas in the purity of heart and lead us into the joyful presence of Christ the Lord when he comes with all his saints.
 Amen.